-In the back, the rhomboid major muscle helps keep the scapula to the ribcage.
-Also, it rotates the scapula and retracts it towards the column of vertebrae.
-This is in opposition to the serratus anterior muscle, which protracts the scapula.
-As such, the rhomboid major features origination points in the second, third, fourth, and fifth thoracic vertebrae (T2 though T5).
-The muscle inserts into the medial border of the scapula, yet it is in an inferior position to the rhomboid minor's scapular insertion.
-The rhomboid major muscle is served oxygenated blood by the dorsal scapular artery, which arises from the subclavian artery.
+The rhomboid major muscle is located in the back region and helps keep the scapula, or shoulder blade, attached to the ribcage.
+It also rotates the scapula and retracts it towards the spinal column.
+It has origination points in the second, third, fourth, and fifth thoracic vertebrae (T2 though T5).
+The rhomboid major muscle receives oxygenated blood from the dorsal scapular artery, which arises from the subclavian artery.
 The dorsal scapular nerve provides innervation and a connection to the spinal column.
-If the rhomboid major is damaged or torn, the scapula becomes partially debilitated, and this will limit the range of motion in the upper extremities.
-After all, the scapula will no longer become a source of stability for arm movements.
-Treatment for rhomboid major injuries requires surgery and post-operation physical therapy, which includes stretching and muscular endurance activities.
+If the rhomboid major is damaged or torn, the scapula becomes partially debilitated; this will limit the range of motion in the upper extremities.
+Treatment for rhomboid major injuries requires surgery and post-surgical physical therapy, which includes stretching and muscular endurance activities.